 9.5.1 ENGINE START

 All motorcycles must be started by the kick-start or other starting devices, mechanical or electrical.
-No assistance is allowed on the starting line.
-Should the engine stop before the motorcycle has crossed the second line, the rider has to restart it and cross the second line within one minute after the signal to start was given, in order not to be penalized.
-A rider not crossing the 20 metre line within one minute after his starting signal has been given will be penalized by 60 seconds.
+No assistance is allowed on the Starting Line.
+Should the engine stop before the motorcycle has crossed the second line, the rider has to restart it and cross the second line within one minute after the signal to start is given, in order not to be penalized.
+A rider not crossing the 20 metre line within one minute after their starting signal has been given will be penalized by 60 seconds.

-A rider who has been penalized for not starting his engine and crossing the 20 metre line within one minute may then start his motorcycle any way he desires, but must cross the starting line before proceeding on the route.
+A rider who has been penalized for not starting their engine and crossing the 20 metre line within one minute may then start their motorcycle any way they desires, but must cross the starting line before proceeding on route.

-A rider who does not succeed in starting his machine or whose machine stops in the area between the starting line and the 20 metre line must not return to the starting area.
-He must push his motorcycle in the driving direction and cross the 20 metre line in order not to hinder other participants.
+A rider who does not succeed in starting their machine or whose machine stops in the area between the starting line and the 20 metre line must not return to the starting area.
+They must push their motorcycle in the driving direction and cross the 20 metre line in order not to hinder other participants.

-When the case of a rider is under discussion and he wishes to start, he will not be prevented from so doing providing his machine has been held in the Parc Fermé as per the regulations, except for reasons of safety.
-The rider loses his right to start only after confirmation of his disqualification by the Jury.
+When the case of a rider is under discussion and they wish to start the days event, they will not be prevented from so doing providing their machine has been held in the Parc Fermé as per the regulations, except for reasons of safety.
+The rider loses their right to start only after confirmation of disqualification by the Jury.